 The Appalachian Community of Education Scholars (ACES) learning community is for future teachers who are interested in service and leadership opportunities.
+ACES is a 4-year scholar program for future teachers focusing on mentoring, leadership, service, and professional development.
 The community also provides a support network for freshman educators that begins with early move-in and our Freshman Retreat.
-ACES will have the opportunity to connect with faculty and current students in the Reich College of Education.
 The ACES community is housed in the Living Learning Center (LLC) with the Language & Culture and Watauga Residential College programs.

 Members of ACES will have the opportunity to:

 - Receive academic and advising support for education coursework

 - Become involved in clubs and student organizations